WATSON 657 (Buspirone 5 mg)

 Pill imprint WATSON 657 has been identified as Buspirone hydrochloride 5 mg.

 Buspirone is used in the treatment of sexual dysfunction, ssri induced; anxiety; panic disorder and belongs to the drug class miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
-Buspirone 5 mg is not subject to the Controlled Substances Act.
+Buspirone 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - WATSON 657